sharath/clash-of-clans/README.md

 Accessed 3 September 2018.
 Freely downloadable.
 This article is licensed under a Creative Commons Attribution 4.0 International License.

-#### Received Outstanding Award for Presentation and Paper at the SCUDEM III 2018 University of Massachusetts Amherst Host Site
+#### Received Outstanding Presentation and Paper Award at the SCUDEM III 2018 University of Massachusetts Amherst Host Site